Instrument/map-dive/README.md

 ### Viewport Nodes

-Viewports should all load chrome in full screen, and point to the viewport URL with the viewOffset value set to the correct index.
+Viewports should all load Chrome in full screen, and point to the viewport URL with the viewOffset value set to the correct index.
 The center viewport is index zero.
 For example, these three URLs are for the left, center, and right viewports.

 	[server url]/viewport/index.html#viewOffset=1
 	[server url]/viewport/index.html#viewOffset=0